In this guide I explain how to recover personal files from a broken laptop. I assume the hard drive is still in good working order.

 1. Access files located on the external hard drive and

-- Right click on Users folder (if you had Windows Vista or Windows 7 installed on the failed laptop)
+- Right click on Users folder (if you had Windows Vista or Windows 7 installed)

--Right click on Documents and Settings folder (if you had Windows XP installed on the failed laptop)
+-Right click on Documents and Settings folder (if you had Windows XP installed)

 and after that click on properties.